vmware-tanzu/tanzu-dev-portal/content/tv/spring-office-hours/0026/index.md

 twitch: 'vmwaretanzu'
 ---

-Join Dan Vega and DaShaun Carter as they explore what’s new in the world of Spring.
-This is your chance to stay connected to what’s happening with the Spring Framework, related projects, and the community.
-During this live show, Dan and DaShaun will review the current news, demo a Spring related project they find interesting and answer any questions you might have.
+Dan Vega and DaShaun Carter recap Code Mash 2023 and preview SpringOne Essentials.
+They discuss their "Getting Started with Spring" workshop and take questions about Spring Security and Camel integrations.
+Dan talks about AWS Snapstart and CRaC.
+DaShaun discusses JSR381 and a Pi4J Spring Boot starter for Raspberry Pi.